pedroelbanquero/nos-carmichael-spell/README.md

 ````

-## Proof of more multiples of x can be found than multiples of factors from 0 to N, using NSF fields.
+## Proof of more multiples of x can be found than multiples of factors from 0 to N, using NSIF fields.

 ````